mojaloop/central-ledger/Onboarding.md

 # Central Ledger Setup
 ***
 ### Introduction
-In this document we'll walk through the setup for the Level One Project Central Ledger.
+In this document we'll walk through the setup for the Mojaloop Central Ledger.
 It consists of three sections:

 * [Software List](#software-list)
 * [Setup](#setup)